Our Board Members

 Brigid joined the Board in November 2022, with a passion for enabling access to justice, community empowerment, and good governance.

-Brigid is a Member of the Institute of Directors and holds a current legal practising certificate.
+Brigid is a Member of the Institute of Directors.

-Born and bred in Rotorua and now living in Tauranga Moana (via Tāmaki Makaurau), Brigid is an advocate for a thriving Bay of Plenty region and its diverse communities.
+Born and raised in Rotorua and now living in Tauranga Moana (via Tāmaki Makaurau), Brigid is an advocate for a thriving Bay of Plenty region and its diverse communities.

 Laura Gaveika